natebarksdale/natebarksdale.github.io/src/content/blog/2014-03-13-articles-american-topics-for-historycom.md

 description: My American coverage for History.com encompasses a fascinating array of significant events and influential figures.
 emoji: 📜
 tags:
+  - 🌍 History
-  - 🇺🇸 American History
+  - 🇺🇸 United States
-  - 🔍 Notable Figures
-  - 🏙️ Major Cities
+  - ⚒️ Blacksmiths
+  - ⚙️ Technology
+  - ⚖️ Ethics
 haiku: |
   Battles fought and won,
   Legends of the bold and great,